 Once the role is defined, the next step is attracting candidates through targeted job postings and sourcing strategies aligned with the hiring goals.
 The screening process filters applicants based on minimum qualifications, experience, and alignment with the role's competencies.

 Screening should be standardized and documented, leveraging applicant tracking systems where possible to ensure consistency.
 Relying on keyword searches or gut feeling at this stage leads to overlooking qualified candidates or advancing unsuitable ones.
-Screening calls or brief initial interviews can verify resume information and assess communication skills before investing time in deeper rounds.
+Screening calls or brief initial interviews can verify resume information and assess basic alignment before investing time in deeper rounds.

 Conduct Structured Interviews

 This is where most organizations fail by relying on unstructured conversations that favor charisma over competence.
 Structured interviews use predetermined questions tied directly to key competencies and measurable scoring criteria.
-This approach reduces bias and increases predictive validity.
+This approach improves consistency, reduces bias, and gives the organization a clearer record of why one candidate was selected over another.

 Each interviewer should be trained on the scoring system and the competencies being evaluated.
 Multiple interviewers with complementary perspectives improve the reliability of the assessment.
-Behavioral questions designed to elicit specific examples of past performance are more predictive than hypothetical scenarios.
-All interviews should be documented carefully to ensure transparency and defensibility when candidates are not selected.
+Behavioral questions designed to elicit specific examples of past performance are more useful than vague questions that invite rehearsed answers.
+All interviews should be documented carefully to support transparency and defensibility.

 Unstructured interviews increase legal exposure when hiring decisions are challenged.
-A documented scoring system is your primary defense against claims of discriminatory selection.
+A documented scoring system is one of the strongest practical defenses against claims of inconsistent or discriminatory selection.

 Validate Qualifications and References